Speech Pathology Education Requirements

 You’ll be able to take advantage of resources like the school’s own Speech-Language-Hearing Clinic, which sees actual patients, and the Simulation Center at Elmhurst Memorial Hospital to develop on-the-job skills and practical knowledge.

-Elmhurst College also offers a graduate preparation program, which helps students meet requirements for this degree and gain admission into the M.S. in Communication Science and Disorders program.
+Elmhurst University also offers a graduate preparation program, which helps students meet requirements for this degree and gain admission into the M.S. in Communication Science and Disorders program.

 Request information to learn more today!